Sequans 5G/4G IoT Tech Dictionary

-Also known as LTE Category M1 or LTE Cat M. One of two technology standards developed by 3GPP and defined originally in the Release 13 standard to address narrowband and lower data rate IoT (Internet of Things) applications.
-LTE-M defines LTE category M1, which in operator deployments reaches peak rates of 1.1 Mbps uplink and 590 kbps downlink in a 1.4 GHz channel size.
+Also known as LTE Category M1 or LTE Cat M. LTE-M is one of two technology standards developed by 3GPP and originally defined in 3GPP Release 13 to address narrowband and lower data rate IoT (Internet of Things) applications.
+LTE-M defines LTE category M1, which in operator deployments reaches peak rates of 1.1 Mbps uplink and 590 kbps downlink in a 1.4 MHz channel size.

-Massive machine type communications began in 3GPP Release 13/14 with low power wide area technologies, including NB-IoT and LTE-M. According to 3GPP, NB-IoT and LTE-M are LPWA 5G technologies meeting 5G mMTC requirements.
+Massive machine type communications began with low power wide area (LPWA) technologies, including NB-IoT and LTE-M. According to 3GPP, NB-IoT and LTE-M are LPWA 5G technologies meeting 5G mMTC requirements.

 Narrowband IoT; also known as LTE Category NB1 or LTE Cat NB1 or NB2.
-The second of the two technology standards defined originally in 3GPP Release 13 to address narrowband and lower data rate IoT applications.
+The second of the two technology standards originally defined in 3GPP Release 13 to address narrowband and low data rate IoT applications.
 In Release 14, 3GPP updated its definitions to include LTE category NB1 and LTE category NB2, which reaches a peak rate of 127 kbps downlink and 160 kbps uplink in a 200 kHz channel size.
-Release 14 adds definition for LTE category NB2, which is 120 kbps downlink.

 Power saving mode.
 PSM is a sleep mode where the user device tells the network it is going to sleep for an indefinite period of time.
 When the user device wants to transmit, based on some logic, event trigger, or timer, it wakes up, transmits to the network and remains in receive mode for a little while.